 An 1837 description of Ayr and neighbouring areas including Newton-on-Ayr and offering a listing of the key personalities of the town, is given in this extract from Pigot's Directory for Ayrshire.
-The transcript was provided by Keith Muirhead from the Sunshine Coast of Queensland.
+The transcript was provided by Keith Muirhead from Queensland.

-- The transcription of the section for Newton-on-Ayr from the National Gazetteer (1868) provided by Colin Hinson.
+The transcription of the section for Newton-on-Ayr from the National Gazetteer of Great Britain and Ireland (1868) provided by Colin Hinson.